The

 belongs in a museum.

-see, Movieland Arcade at 906 Granville St. is the last home of
+Movieland Arcade at 906 Granville St. is the last home of authentic,

-surprises me, and I know everything that's going on."
-The voice
+me, and I know everything that's going on."
+The voice on the phone

-on the phone is Tony Perry, and when it comes to the adult entertainment
+is Tony Perry, and when it comes to the adult entertainment industry

-industry in B.C., his is no idle boast.
-Perry was the forerunner
+in B.C., his is no idle boast.
+Perry was the forerunner of adult

-of adult book and film distribution here, and has been in the
+book and film distribution here, and has been in the business

-business for close to half a century.
-Equity magazine once dubbed
+for close to half a century.
+Equity magazine once dubbed him "Vancouver's

-him "Vancouver's Granddaddy of Porn."
-But Perry is genuinely taken
+Granddaddy of Porn."
+But Perry is genuinely taken aback to learn

-aback to learn Movieland Arcade is still running peep shows with
+Movieland Arcade is still running peep shows with old films.
+"Why

-old films.
-"Why the hell would he still keep going?
-I would be
+the hell would he still keep going?
+I would be stunned if he's

-"Jack" that Tony Perry is referring to is Jack F. Jung, the man
+that Tony Perry is referring to is Jack F. Jung, the man who opened

 for several decades.
 I soon learn why.
 Jung is extremely secretive.